daniele-baieri/PyGMI/README.md

 ## Data Pipeline

 The data interface is completely optional to basic PyGMI usage, but it is applied in our pre-implemented Tasks.
 We mainly developed it for the common need of integrating data from multiple homogenous data sources (e.g. multiple 3D shape datasets).
+At the moment, our data pipeline only supports in-memory datasets (i.e. data which is preprocessed, stored on disk and loaded on-demand).

 While we suggest to follow the usage showed in `examples/`, a simple `pygmi.data` use case can be described as follows:

 1. Select any number of data sources, each with its type (must be a class name in `pyg.data.sources`), configuration and index selection (to cherry-pick dataset elements)
 2. Define a preprocessing function or select one from `pygmi.data.preprocess`; this function should take raw data as input and save processed data to disk *
-3. Subclass `pygmi.data.dataset.MultiSourceData` to override the `collate` method, defining a map from a list of file paths to training data (e.g. a tuple of `torch.Tensor`s) *
+3. Subclass `pygmi.data.dataset.MultiSourceData` to override:
+    1. The `collate` method, defining how a list of data points is aggregated to form a batch *
+    2. The `load_data_point` method, defining how a preprocessed data point is loaded from disk to main memory *
-4. Instantiate your subclass by passing the data sources (see below) and the preprocessing information (see below) as `dict`s
+5. Instantiate your subclass by passing the data sources (see below) and the preprocessing information (see below) as `dict`s

 \* This behaviour may change in the future.